marcaddeo/infrastructure/README.md

 ### Prepare the install environment

-In order to provision a server with Debian 11 Bullseye with ZFS root first boot to the live cd, and perform the following manual steps to prepare the
+In order to provision a server with Debian 12 Bookworm with ZFS root first boot to the live cd, and perform the following manual steps to prepare the
 environment: